jbrodriguez/unbalance/README.md

 - Method 3<br/> Navigate with your browser to http(s)://Tower:7090/ (replace Tower with the address/name of your Unraid server)<br/>

+## Authentication

+When authentication is enabled, the first administrator to open the web UI completes a one-time password setup.

+Password requirements:

+- Minimum length: 8 characters
+- Maximum length: 256 characters
+- Special characters: allowed
+- Complexity rules: none (no uppercase, number, or symbol requirement)

+New passwords are stored with Argon2id.
+Existing bcrypt hashes remain supported and are automatically upgraded to Argon2id after the next successful login.

 ## Other Features

 ### Transfer